 SECTION VI-5.
 Policy Regarding Multiple and/or Egregious Offenses

-- All submitted AIVFs and Resolution Reports are stored in the Office of the Vice President of Student Services and maintained by the Judicial Officer; these documents are maintained until the student has left the university.
+- All submitted AIVFs and Resolution Reports are stored in the Office of the Vice President of Student Services and maintained by the Student Conduct Officer; these documents are maintained until the student has left the university.

 - When the Resolution Report for the first offense is received, the student will be placed on Academic Integrity Probation.
-The student will be notified of their probationary status in writing by the Judicial Officer.
+The student will be notified of their probationary status in writing by the Student Conduct Officer.
 Academic Integrity Probation applies to all cases resulting in an instructor sanction.

-- Resolved cases resulting in the student receiving a failing grade for the course as an instructor sanction will be considered egregious and will be reviewed by the Judicial Officer and may be sent to the Honor Board to determine additional University disciplinary action.
+- Resolved cases resulting in the student receiving a failing grade for the course as an instructor sanction will be considered egregious and will be reviewed by the Student Conduct Officer and may be sent to the Honor Board to determine additional University disciplinary action.

 SECTION VI-6.
 Recording and Disclosure of Sanctions and Disciplinary Action

 - Disclosure of Applied Sanctions

 - Access to filed AIVF and Resolution Reports containing details of applied sanctions is controlled by the Student Conduct Officer through the Office of the Vice President of Student Services according to federal and University policy.
 Requests for information contained in a student’s Academic Integrity file should be directed to the Student Conduct Officer.

 - A penalty of disciplinary probation, suspension, expulsion, a designation with a course grade indicating an Honor System violation, or denial or revocation of degree shall be entered upon the student's transcript after the completion of the above processes.